tengjian722/tengjian722.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+**Under construction**

-I am a PhD candidate at the Center for Fluid Mechanics at Brown University.
-My current research interests are complex fluids, fluid transport phenomena, numerical analysis, high-performance computing, and wind energy.
+I am a PhD candidate at the Center for Fluid Mechanics at Brown University under supervision of [Prof. Ault](https://sites.brown.edu/aultlab/).
+I receive my B.S. and M.S. degrees in Mechanical Engineering from the University of Iowa.
+My current research interests include complex fluids, fluid transport phenomena, numerical analysis, high-performance computing, and wind energy.